 - PhD by Research

 The UPLB Graduate School was established on 21 December 1972 to administer all graduate programs of the campus.
-At present, it offers 92 graduate degree programs, including the Straight PhD and PhD by Research programs.
-At present, only the UPLB Graduate School offers the MS in Wildlife Studies program in the country.
-Also, there are some areas of specialization in botany (plant systematics) and entomology (systematics, acarology and aphidology) which are unique to UPLB.
+At present, it offers more than 90 graduate degree programs, including the Straight PhD and PhD by Research programs.
+Only the UPLB Graduate School offers the MS Wildlife Science, PhD Applied Mathematics and PhD Veterinary Medicine programs in the country.
+Moreover, there are some areas of specialization in botany (plant systematics) and entomology (systematics, acarology and aphidology) which are unique to UPLB.